RamblingCookieMonster/SecretServer/README.md

 On an aside, if you don't have a password management solution in place, definitely take a look at [Secret Server](http://thycotic.com/products/secret-server/compare-installed-editions/).

 I've been impressed with the product, documentation, and support.
 It's one of those products that just works, and works well.
 If you're a non-profit, you'll save a bit...

+Project Status, 1/17/2016: I no longer work with or have access to Secret Server.
+Feel free to fork this or use it as needed, but there will likely be no further development, barring external contributions.